• Skip to primary navigation

 • Hotel Donna Camilla Savelli: This is a beautiful hotel with 78 well-appointed guest rooms.
 Breakfast is served each morning in the hotel’s garden.

-• Bounanotte Garibaldi: The Buonanotte Garibaldi is a luxury Bed and Breakfast that was formerly the Fiber Art Studio.
+• Buonanotte Garibaldi: The Buonanotte Garibaldi is a luxury Bed and Breakfast that was formerly the Fiber Art Studio.
 The property is intimate, with only three rooms.
 Breakfast is served each morning on the patio.

 • Hotel Ponte Sisto: A beautiful 4-star hotel located in Trastevere near the Tiber River.
 The hotel features well-appointed and spacious rooms.
 The hotel has several dining areas and a rooftop top terrace.